top of page

 Nasa branding assets

 Selling affordable and stylish frames online, Warby Parker is a pioneer of eCommerce and good branding—and a game-changer in the world of prescription glasses and sunglasses.
-The brand's mission is clear, “To offer designer eyewear at a revolutionary price, while leading the way for socially conscious businesses.”
+The brand's mission is clear: “to inspire and impact the world with vision, purpose, and style.”

-Through conscientious branding decisions, their visual language is approachable and elegant.
-Each element of their branding collateral—from their modest wordmark logo to their refined typography and their inclusive and affable imagery, perfectly personifies the brand experience from near-sighted or far.
+Through conscientious branding decisions, its visual language is approachable and elegant.
+Each element of their branding collateral—from its modest wordmark logo to its refined typography and its inclusive, affable imagery perfectly personifies the brand experience from near-sighted or far.

 Warby parker logo, typography and imagery brand assets